Ferryville Ordinance Chapter 7

 (a) Reject the wastes.

-(b) Require pretreatment to an acceptable condition for discharge to the public sewers.
+(b) Require pretreatment to an acceptable condition for discharge to the public

 7.11 DAMAGE OR TAMPERING WITH SEWAGE WORKS